uport-project/veramo-website/docs/guides/react_native.md

 ## Introduction

-Let's setup Veramo run to locally on the device and use `sqlite` to store data, identities and keys.
+Let's setup Veramo to run locally on the device and use `sqlite` to store data, identities, and keys.
 Our identity provider will be `ethr-did`.
-Initially, we will setup the [agent](/docs/agent/introduction) in the most basic config and add more plugins for additional functionality as we go.
+Initially, we will set up the [agent](/docs/agent/introduction) in the most basic config and add more plugins for additional functionality as we go.
 Right now we just want to create an [identifer](/docs/fundamentals/identifiers).

 ## Bootstrap React Native